Infectious Diseases Society of America: Publications and activities

 The IDSA holds an annual meeting featuring presentations by experts in various aspects of infectious diseases, as well as original research abstracts and panel discussions.
 The IDSA also issues clinical practice guidelines, advocates the development of new antimicrobial drugs and attention to the problem of antibiotic resistance, and promotes the scientific study of vaccination and access to important childhood vaccines.
 The Society sponsors the HIV Medicine Association (HIVMA), an organization of HIV researchers and specialists, and funds research fellowships for junior investigators in infectious diseases.
 With the support of a CDC grant IDSA entertains a listserv for infectious disease physicians called Emerging Infections Network.
 It allows members to check on unusual clinical events, a potentially emerging infectious disease by connecting members to the CDC and other public health investigators and it is capable of queries and surveys.

+IDWeek

+IDWeek is the joint annual meeting of the Infectious Diseases Society of America (IDSA), the Society for Healthcare Epidemiology of America (SHEA), the HIV Medicine Association (HIVMA), and the Pediatric Infectious Diseases Society (PIDS).
+Conference programming highlights the latest updates and breakthroughs on prevention, diagnosis, and treatment of infections, including HIV and emerging pathogens.
+It is held each fall in a U.S. or Canadian city.
+IDWeek features over 100 sessions and symposia, including an opening plenary, seven named lectures, as well as a series of premeeting workshops dedicated to focused learning on infectious disease topics.

+Specialized IDWeek events include IDBugBowl, a Jeopardy-style quiz game, the BugHub World Stage, a platform designed for sharing personal experiences related to infectious diseases, and IDBugCrawl, a student and resident-focused program that offers an introduction to the field of infectious diseases.

+IDSA Foundation

+The IDSA Foundation, the 501(c)(3) charitable arm of the Infectious Diseases Society of America, serves as the Society's primary fundraising partner.

 Support for the Prevention and Public Health Fund

 On November 3, 2017, the U.S. House passed a bill, H.R.
 3922 (the "CHAMPIONING Healthy Kids Act") that cuts $6.35 billion from the Prevention and Public Health Fund (PPHF).
 Paul Auwaerter, then-president of IDSA, said that the cut would hurt both public health and national security.
 The PPHF fund comprises over 12 percent of the budget of the Centers for Disease Control and Prevention (CDC).
 Auwaerter said, "…a significant cut to the fund will have a very troubling impact on CDC efforts to prevent infections and respond to outbreaks in communities and health care settings."

 The PPHF was created under the Affordable Care Act to fund programs for prevention and public health activities.
 The fund supports programs that prevent, monitor, and respond to infectious diseases, including immunization programs; responses to outbreaks of "vaccine-preventable illnesses"; adult immunization registries; managing emerging health issues such as food-borne infection outbreaks and waterborne diseases; and programs that support Alzheimer's, diabetes, heart disease, and stroke prevention strategies.

 Several organizations such as the American Heart Association and American Lung Association joined the IDSA in opposing the cuts.